Epigenetics of human herpesvirus latency: Kaposi's sarcoma-associated herpes virus

 One mechanism for this control is that the miRNAs down regulate the lytic activator protein known as Rta or orf50.
 This down regulation is accomplished through increasing the amount of methyltransferases and CpG methylation.
-The main miRNA responsible for this is miR-K12-5 which interacts with orf50 through its 3’ untranslated region (UTR).
+The main miRNA responsible for this is miR-K12-5 which interacts with orf50 through its 3′ untranslated region (UTR).
 These miRNAs also change the methylation of the histones in the viral genome.
 In the latent phase there is a lot of H3K9 trimethylation near the terminal repeats, which is an indication of heterochromatin in these areas.
-Another of these miRNAs, miR-K12-4-5p, targets retinoblastoma (Rb)-like protein 2 (Rbl2).
+Another of these miRNAs, miR-K12-4-5p, targets retinoblastoma-like protein 2 (Rbl2).
 Rbl2 regulates DNA methyltransferases (DNMTs), which in turn regulates the amount of DNA methylation. miR-K12-4-5p has been shown to upregulate the amount of DNMTs which increases DNA methylation and allows the latent phase of the infection to continue.